Three mornings, soon

 The three generations of agent UI

-The developer designs and builds the interface ahead of time, ships it as a ui:// resource, and the host renders it in a sandboxed iframe.
-One naming trap to avoid: "static" refers to who built it and when, not to interactivity.
+The developer designs and builds the UI ahead of time, ships it as a ui:// resource, and ChatGPT or Claude renders it in a sandboxed iframe.
+One naming trap to avoid.
+"Static" refers to who built it and when, not to interactivity.
 A static component can have filters, pagination, animations, and live tool calls.
-It is "static" the way a mobile app is static: pre-built, reviewed, and owned by its developer.
-This generation gives maximum control, security, and predictability, and it is the current production standard.
+It's "static" the way a mobile app is static, pre-built, reviewed, and owned by its developer.
+This generation gives you the most control, the strongest security, and the most predictability, and it's the current production standard.

 Family Bugle is an AI-powered guide to Park City family life: activities, camps, childcare, school calendars, tuition.
 The data layer is Supabase (hosted PostgreSQL).
 The question we set out to answer: what does this product look like when the agent is the operating system?